sellstorydev/mobile-sellstory/lib/features/customers/CUSTOMER_PROMPT_HIS.md

     - *important* I'm giving you the Document functionality, so try not to mess with the other features.

 ##
+Topic: Customer lists
+Detail: Check again plz, is still error. if i logout then login again customer list is back.
+But restart application by 'RUN AND DEBUG' customer list is gone

+##
+Topic: Customer lists
+Detail: After restart application, Customer list is missing.
+But logout and login again is back.
+I attach image of case for understanding.

+##
 Topic:Function and section in customer dtail.
 Detail: Add icon delete for delete customer.
 After pressed icon alert confirm dialog. pressed confirm go to delete customer from path "/workspaces/{workspace id}/customers/{customer id}".Can see structure from attach file .json